Forward to Zion

 Parents are asked to accompany their children to the pool.
 Lifeguards will be on duty.

 If you would like to give towards this camp meeting, and

 simply make your check payable to Forward to Zion,

 1. To uplift our Lord Jesus Christ, the Captain of the Host, and Author and Finisher of our faith.

 2. To facilitate personal preparation for the Second Advent of our Lord, and the crisis which awaits us, and to examine the pitfalls and deceptions that abound, in order to steer clear of them.

 3. To ground attendees in the distinctive doctrines of the Seventh-day Adventist Church, including the wonderful Sanctuary message that God has commissioned us to share with the world.

-4. To train attendees in proven soul-winning strategies, and share effective local church evangelism and outreach ideas, so that we can return home to immediately implement what we?ve learned.5.
+4. To train attendees in proven soul-winning strategies, and share effective local church evangelism and outreach ideas, so that we can return home to immediately implement what we have learned.5.
 To provide an atmosphere of prayer and consecration, wherein attendees can encourage one another in the faith.